nghia-vo/sarepy/doc/source/index.rst

 *Importance notice:*
 --------------------
-Since 05/2021, methods in **Sarepy** have been added and developed further in the **Algotom** package, https://github.com/algotom/algotom .
+Starting 05/2021, methods in **Sarepy** have been integrated and developed further in the **Algotom** package, https://github.com/algotom/algotom .
 Algotom is a complete software package for processing tomographic reconstruction.
 It is installable using Conda and Pip.